gustavosbarroso/Solaris/README.md

 ## 📈 Experimental Results

-Experimental tests demonstrated the ability of the system to concentrate solar energy and generate significant heating effects.
+Experimental tests demonstrated the ability of the system to concentrate solar energy and produce measurable heating effects.

 Observed outcomes included:

 * Heating of dry leaves exposed to the focal region;
-* Heating of MDF samples through solar concentration;
+* Heating of MDF samples through concentrated solar radiation;
-* Experimental verification of the proposed concept.
+* Validation of the proposed proof of concept.

-These tests provided qualitative validation of the physical principles used throughout the project.
+These results provided qualitative verification of the physical principles employed throughout the project.

 ---